 As a human resources professional for over twenty years, my focus was resolving problems, overseeing the recruitment of staff, and employee relations.
 Most of my twenty years were at a social service agency, which is predominantly a women’s world.

 During my tenure as director of the department, my office is where the women came to resolve work and relationship problems.
 Seeking advice, career direction, and often emotional support; these talks gave me an appreciation of the complexity of women, along with an understanding of their needs, desires, and dreams.

 It was also a privilege to serve in my local church.
 For years I chaired the Christian Education Department, taught Sunday school, and led a youth group.
 Yes, I was busy!

 During the chaotic split and divorce, I started researching and studying the lives of Biblical women.
-I was amazed to discover how similar our lives today are to the struggles and victories of these women who lived thousands of years ago.
+I was amazed to discover how similar our lives are to these ancient women.
 God used these women as examples and mentors, providing emotional healing and spiritual growth during this tough time.

 That’s about it.
 Not exceptional, but that’s the point; God doesn’t need exceptional – he’s got that covered.
 He uses ordinary women willing to learn, grow, and work together for His glory.

 So, I hope you allow God to use you through this ministry by sharing your thoughts and experiences in the comment section that is below every blog post.
 Prayer requests are also welcome.